 Result: Globus CZ’s successful promotion efforts of the app resulted in its widespread adoption, growing the number of active users to tens of thousands, nearly six-fold in just five months

 After Globus CZ successfully launched its new Scandit-enabled “Můj Globus” shopping app for iOS and Android smartphones, they employed innovative tactics to accelerate adoption among their customers.
 For example, individual stores initiated advertising and promotion of the app and Globus CZ used “gamification” to increase competition among stores.
 Aggressive promotion of the “Můj Globus” app has resulted in more than 570% adoption growth in a matter of months.
 Globus CZ is also gaining visibility into how the app is being used.
-They have learned that up to 30% of all shopping events today are “scanner-using shopping trips” and the store with the best-performing app is located in a mall where shoppers buy fewer items but shop more frequently.
-In addition, the app has performed so well on smartphones that Globus has decided to stop further investments in dedicated scanners.
+For example, the store with the best-performing app is located in a mall where shoppers buy fewer items but shop more frequently.